Reviews You Can Rely On

 Number of Steam Holes 192

-We were pleasantly surprised by the strong performance and value of the Hamilton Beach Durathon 19803.
-Our testers noted, “It was the only model we tested that earned a near-perfect score for its impressive steam output.”
 This unit comes with 192 steam holes, which is higher than the majority of our lineup and perfect for equally distributing the steam so that it doesn't soak your clothes while ironing.
-This model also performed well in most of our testing and stands out for its excellent steam production, competitive pricing, and ability to effectively iron cotton, linen, satin, and silk.
-Lead tester Rachael Lamore noted, “this iron was easy to use during testing and offered ideal heat temperature.”
-Its measured steam output of 196 g was double to triple the output of most of the competitors.
+Lead tester Rachael Lamore noted, “this iron was easy for me to use during testing and offered ideal heat temperature.”
+Its measured steam output of 196 grams was double to triple the output of most other irons we tested.

 clothes iron - our logged soleplate temperature results of the hamilton beach...

 Our logged soleplate temperature results of the Hamilton Beach Duration 19803 heat test.
-The average of 309 F was a good but not exceptional performance.
+The average was 309 degrees Fahrenheit.

 Credit: Genaveve Bradshaw

 Despite the strong performance, the Hamilton Beach Durathon 19803 fell a little short in its ability to do difficult detailing work.
-Our second highest scoring model, the Rowenta Pro Master Xcel DW8360U1, performed much better in our detailing tests and had a better ironing performance score.
-That said, the Rowenta is over double the cost, had about half the steam output in our measured steam output test, and the measured average temperature of 297 was 10-20 degrees lower than most of the other top scorers.
-Another top model at a great price is the Black+Decker Professional IR1350S-T, which had the best fine detailing scores at its price point.
-Any model that scored higher for ironing performance was much more expensive.
-All that said, the Hamilton Beach Durathon 19803 is the model we recommend to most people.
+The Rowenta Pro Master Xcel DW8360U1 and CHI Lava 13113 both performed much better in our detailing tests and were more effective at smoothing polyester fabric.
+That said, they are more than double the cost, which may not be worth it for some users.
+Another top model at a great price is the Black+Decker D3030 Allure, which had solid fine detailing scores and excelled on delicate fabrics.
+All told, the Hamilton Beach Durathon 19803 is the model I recommend to most people.
 It is such a great value that in addition to winning the Editors' Choice, it is also the best value iron in our review.

 Read more: Hamilton Beach Durathon 19803 review